About Jesse Chen

 This is not about becoming someone new.

-It’s about removing distortion and strengthening the internal architecture that holds under stress.
+It’s about removing distortions and strengthening the internal architecture that actually holds under stress.

 Stability is trainable.